-This course is designed to provide an understanding, and use of, the fundamental techniques of helping processes.
-The course emphasizes the development of effective relationship building skills as well as the practice of action oriented approaches that facilitate client growth and change.
+This course is designed to provide an understanding of, and use of, the fundamental techniques of helping processes.
+The course emphasizes the development of effective relationship building skills as well as the practice of action-oriented approaches that facilitate client growth and change.
 Counselor and client characteristics, relationship variables, and external factors (e.g., societal and environmental) that influence the helping process will be addressed.
-Topics include legal and ethical issues; working with culturally diverse clients; basic helping skills; establishing a therapeutic alliance, and problematic clinical situations. [students must earn a "B" or higher in this class; <"B" will result in the student retaking the course]
+Topics include legal and ethical issues; working with culturally diverse clients; basic helping skills; establishing a therapeutic alliance, and problematic clinical situations. [students must earn a "B" or higher in this class; <"B" will result in the student retaking the course.]
+Open only to Psy.D. students in Clinical Psychology.